Steak Burrito Bowl

 Mine too Amy!
 Thank you!

-Simple, delicious AND pretty dang healthy?
-These are right up my alley!
-A great lunch option too!
+Simple, delicious AND pretty dang healthy.
+So good and right up my alley!

-Oooooooh baby, come to momma!
-I and the hubbers eat chicken tacos twice a week.
-We save steak tacos (or fajita’s) for special occasions.
-However, your recipe looks too darn good no occasion is needed, other than I want that in my mouth, like RIGHT NOW!!!
+Me and the hubbers eat chicken tacos twice a week.
+We have steak tacos (or fajita’s) for special occasions.
+Your recipe was so darn good and now it’s in our rotation.

-This would be perfect for dinner then make extra for lunch the next day.
+I had this bowl for dinner and had extra for lunch the next day.
 Can’t go wrong with this bowl.

 Thank you Sharon!
 I so agree!